-Once known as "the Paris of the East," mainland China's most international city is fast regaining its 1930s reputation as being home to some of the world's most sophisticated nightlife.
+Once known among the travel set as "the Paris of the East," mainland China's most international city is fast regaining its 1930s reputation as being home to some of the world's most sophisticated nightlife.

 And in true speakeasy fashion, there's a new breed of drinking establishments where the secret entrances -- shielded by everything from a vintage vending machine to an eerie frosted mirror -- are a large part of the excitement.

 No drinking establishment will transport you back to the jazz age better than the following speakeasy-style hidden bars (if you can find them):

 You'd better know geography if you want to access Speak Low's secret second bar.
 The entrance button is hidden behind Shanghai on the map.

 Speak Low is the brainchild of Shingo Gokan, the man who sparked a Japanese-style cocktail bar craze in New York with his famous bar Angel's Share, also a speakeasy.
 It recently placed at No.15 in the 2016 list of the World's Best Bars.